gdiet/backup/README.md

 * If you have installed DedupFS in the repository directory as recommended, start the dedup file system by running `gui-dedupfs` in the `dedupfs` directory, for example by double-clicking.
 * After some time the DedupFS GUI will open, showing log entries.
-* Some time later a log entry will tell you that the dedup file system is started.
+* Some time later a log entry will tell you that the dedup file system is started: `Mounting the dedup file system now...`
 * In the log entries, you see among others which repository directory is used and where the dedup file system is mounted.

 Notes: